 Taylor spoke no words.
 James looked at Taylor resentfully but as his eyes met with Taylor’s, he thought how they still looked the same.
 He wondered how intimidating those eyes were even with so much of wrinkles around them.
 Taylor’s eyes seduced him.
 He could speak no more.

-“I was not brave enough.”, Taylor spoke as he walked closer to James and held his hands.
+“I was not brave enough.”, Taylor spoke walking closer to James.
 “I am sorry I was not as brave as you were.”

 “All I wanted was you.”, James sobbed.